Donets Railway: Today

 The railway comprises 13% of all track kilometres in Ukraine, but accounts for 47% of all traffic and 36% of the revenue of Ukrainian Railways.
 Its network covers around 57,000 km2.

-The railway is a key route, serving passengers and several industries, including coal mines, metallurgical, coke-chemical and pipe mills, machine-building and machine-building plants, chemical, light, and food.
+The railway is a key route, serving passengers and several industries, including coal mines, metallurgical, coke-chemical and pipe mills, engineering and machine-building plants, chemical, light, and food.

 In December 2014, the Ukrainian government claimed ownership of the Donetsk Railway and the land its serves.
 All its affiliated companies under the control of the Ukraininian government were transferred to the temporary administration of either Southern Ukrainian Railways or Cisdnieper Railways.

 Structure

 The Donetsk Railway administrative division consists of three railway transportation directorates all located in Lyman: